nvurdien/webdev-workshop/_guides/1-HTML-Tutorial.md

 Make sure to **use headers to divide each of these activities** on a single HTML page and **use the template** given above.

-<a href="https://nvurdien.github.io/webdev-workshop/guides/2-CSS-Tutorial/" class="button fancy">On to CSS</a>
+<a href="https://nvurdien.github.io/webdev-workshop/guides/2-CSS-Tutorial/" class="button fancy pull-right">On to CSS</a>

 ----